Senate advances military aid to Ukraine, Israel and Taiwan

 Senate forges ahead with military aid amid pressure from Trump

-But support for that view has been eroding among Republicans under pressure from former President Donald Trump who said during a campaign rally this weekend that he would not defend NATO allies against attacks from Russia if those allies do not meet his definition of paying enough money for defense.
+But support for that view has been eroding among Republicans under pressure from Trump who said during a campaign rally this weekend that he would not defend NATO allies against attacks from Russia if those allies do not meet his definition of paying enough money for defense.

 "If we don't pay and we're attacked by Russia, will you protect us?"
 Trump recalled another country's leader asking while him while he was president.
 "No, I would not protect you.
 In fact, I would encourage them to do whatever the hell they want."